Due to on-going IT issues, we are experiencing difficulties offering access to some of our electronic resources.

-This Libguide provides access to subject resources for Foundation year students in School of Health and Social Care.
+This Libguide provides access to subject resources for Chinese Medicine & Acupuncture.
 This includes our subscribed databases and web resources, where you can find information for your research and assignments.
 You will also find support and guidance to improve your skills in searching and referencing resources in your field.

 There are many information resources you might find helpful, depending on your needs and what stage you are at with your learning or research.

 Knowledge of anatomy is essential across all courses in Health and Social Care.
 In the library, there are plenty of resources to learn about human anatomy: